-In the first experiment, that is presented in Figure 10. we compare the performance of the Java against the C version of the NQueens benchmark.
+In the first experiment that is presented in Figure 7 we compare the performance of the Java against the C version of the NQueens benchmark.
 Both versions were using WMPI and WPVM libraries to communicate.
 The Java processes are executing with a Just-in-Time compiler by using the Symantec JIT that is distributed with JDK1.1.4.
 It uses our Java bindings to access the WMPI/WPVM routines.

-Figure 10: The performance of Java versus C.
+Figure 7: The performance of Java versus C.

-As can be seen in Figure 10, just-in-time compilation cannot achieve the performance of C compiled code.
-It is about two times slower, which actually is not that bad.
-The Figure also presents a Java version of the NQueens benchmark that uses a native method written in C to compute the kernel of the algorithm.
-The results obtained with this Java (native) version allow us to conclude that practically no overhead is introduced by our Java bindings.
+As can be seen in Figure 7, Just-in-Time compilation cannot achieve the performance of C compiled code, but when compared with interpreted Java (see Figure 8) it presents a drastic increase in performance.
+We believe that with the evolution of JIT compilers and the appearance of new technologies that make use of dynamic compilation techniques, like the new HotSpot VM of Sun [Armstrong98] the Java performance gap of Java will be resolved.
+Figure 7 also presents a Java version of the NQueens benchmark that uses a native method written in C to compute the kernel of the algorithm.
+The results obtained with this Java (Native) version allow us to conclude that practically no overhead is introduced by our Java bindings.